-Members of the International Society for Krishna Consciousness (ISKCON) have a ritual called sankirtan, which involves soliciting funds and distributing literature in public places.
-In 1988, the government agency in charge of metropolitan New York airports adopted a regulation banning repetitive solicitation of funds or distribution of literature within airport terminals.
+Members of the International Society for Krishna Consciousness (ISKCON), pictured here in 1970, have a ritual called sankirtan, which involves soliciting funds and distributing literature in public places.
+In 1988, metropolitan New York airports banned repetitive solicitation of funds or distribution of literature within airport terminals.
 ISKCON alleged that the regulation infringed upon their free speech rights.
-The Supreme Court in International Society for Krishna Consciousness v.
+International Society for Krishna Consciousness v.
 Lee (1992) upheld parts of the ban and declared that airports are not public forums and are therefore not presumptively open for the exercise of speech rights.
-In this photo, members of ISKCON chant along Fifth Avenue in midtown Manhattan in 1970.
 (AP Photo/Marty Lederhandler, used with permission from the Associated Press)

 In International Society for Krishna Consciousness v.
 Lee, 505 U.S. 672 (1992), the Supreme Court held that a regulation prohibiting solicitation of funds in an airport was constitutional.
 The decision turned on the determination of whether an airport operated by a government agency is a public forum.

 Since Hague v.
 Committee for Industrial Organization (1939), public places, such as streets, sidewalks, and parks, have been understood as public fora and therefore considered presumptively open for the exercise of speech rights.
 Speech regulations in these fora are permissible only if they are narrowly tailored to serve a compelling state interest.
 Not all public places, however, are public fora.
 The standard of scrutiny for regulation of speech in a public place depends partly on the Court’s classification of the forum.